 HH Karma Kuchen Rinpoche further explained that studying scriptures and achieving realisation are the main purpose of our spiritual activities.
 The studies at the Shedra which include listening, giving discourse, debate and composition are very important but if these are not put into actual practice, then all these studies would be meaningless.
 As being the holders of Nyingma tradition, we must meditate and practise after listening and contemplation.
 The speciality of the Nyingma tradition lies in practice and not in study alone.
 If we look back to the past, we have so many realised masters who have devoted their whole life in practice.
 We should follow their example.

 After a final speech of thanks from Khenpo Khyentse Norbu, the Principal of NNU, the dignitaries were given a guided tour of the building, which is now the new home of the NNU's administrative offices.
 In addition, it also houses the computer department,editorial committee office, reception office, donation office, photo-copying room, book shop, general store, STD telephone centre and a modern canteen.
 Every room in the building has been furnished to a standard in accordance to its need and function.
 In addition to a batch of computers previously sponsored by Lama Dondrup Dorje Rinpoche, twenty-five brand-new flat screen computers have been procured for the computer department and the Rinchen Terzod Editorial Committee, through which Dharma texts are computerised into digital storage and publications of Dharma books and magazines are made.

 The morning activities were bought to a close at noon with a most splendid lunch offered to all the dignitaries at the new canteen on the ground floor.

-If you wish to be part of the Pathgate Partnership Programme, which sponsored the two new buildings of NNU and many other worthy projects worldwide, please click donation.
+If you wish to be part of the Pathgate Partnership Programme, which sponsored the two new buildings of NNU and many other worthy projects worldwide, please click Make an Offering.